PabloValdivia/iDempiereJasperPlus/README.md

 If you should really really want the thing now and are prepared to supply me with bug reports once you run into any trouble using it I will be happy to send you a prerelease jar.
 ## Here is how it works:

-In ReportStarter.startProcess0() I am adding a couple of missing parameters to the ProcessInfo:
+ReportStarter.startProcess0() adds a couple of missing parameters to the ProcessInfo:

     private boolean startProcess0(Properties ctx, ProcessInfo pi, Trx trx) {